 - Get regular exercise and eat a healthy diet.
 Your risk of heart and blood vessel disease remains high.
 Eat a low-salt diet and exercise five times a week for 30 minutes.
 Control your blood pressure with frequent checks at home.
 If you’re diabetic, make sure to control your blood sugar, because transplant medications can raise it.
-Meet with a dietitian for counseling on a heart-healthy diet or attend our Living Well With a Transplant class to learn more about caring for your new kidney.
+Meet with a dietitian for counseling on a heart-healthy diet.
 Find recipes suitable for your new transplant diet and access other nutrition and fitness tips.

 Take some time to consider how to bring up the subject.
 Educate yourself about what a living transplant involves so you’re able to answer any questions they may have.